-|Titolo:||Chromium-induced diffuse dermatitis and lymph node involvement by Langerhans cell histiocytosis after metal-on-metal hip resurfacing.|
+|Titolo:||Chromium-induced diffuse dermatitis with lymph node involvement resulting from Langerhans cell histiocytosis after metal-on-metal hip resurfacing|

 |Data di pubblicazione:||2015|